Stavros is located in Strimonikos Bay and is about 70km from Thessaloniki. It takes only 40 minutes of driving from Thessaloniki airport to Stavros.

 If you like to walkabout, you can take a stroll along the beach to the Olympiada and find beautiful, small and clean bays where you can be alone, but also some nice parts with fine cafes.

-The city has plenty of content for all generations: amusment park and toys for children, a large number of shops, mostly cheap wardrobe, souvenir shops, grocery stores, restaurants, taverns, fast food kiosks and nicely decorated cafes.
+The city has plenty of content for all generations, amusement park and toys for children, a large number of shops, mostly cheap wardrobe, souvenir shops, grocery stores, restaurants, taverns, fast food kiosks and nicely decorated cafes.
 Stavros is not famous for nightlife and there are no clubs and discos.

 Stavros is a good starting point for visiting this part of Greece, by yourselves or with local agencies.
 It's only 70km away from Thessaloniki, and this beautiful city can be easily visited.
 At about 40km there's a water park Waterland, and Stagira (Aristotle's birthplace with Temat Park) and Kakovo monastery are also nearby.
-Nea Vrasna and Asprovalta are at 3-4 minutes drive, and famous Amphipolis, as well as Volvia lake are also nearby.
+Nea Vrasna and Asprovalta are at a 3-4 minute drive, and famous Amphipolis, as well as Volvia lake, are also nearby.
 Beautiful beaches in the vicinity of the Olympiada are also easily accessible.
-Even Jerisos at Athos is not far away, and it takes you an hour and a half by car to get to Nikiti.
-Asprovalta offers a bit more of touristic amenities and a versatile nightlife than Stavros.
-In Asprovalta you can visit the famous monastery of St. Lydia.
+Even Ierissos on Athos peninsula is not far away, and it takes you an hour and a half by car to get to Nikiti.
+Asprovalta offers a bit more of touristic amenities and a versatile nightlife than Stavros, as well as the famous monastery of St. Lydia.

-There are several supermarkets with affordable prices in Stavros, and on the way to Asprovalta there's a market Lidl.
+There are several supermarkets with affordable prices in Stavros, and Lidl is on the way to Asprovalta.